charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-3-split.md

     * Use `git add --patch` or `git add --edit` to selectively split out changes
     * Remember you can also perform the same procedure on the resulting commits, further splitting each commit into sub-commits.

+This post contains many common patterns applied to different workflows.

 # Managing Complexity